Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines: Application to Practical Problems

 Every quadratic term of form $x_i x_j$ appears in the objective function in Eq.~(\ref{eq:kp_qubo}) with a positive coefficient.
 Therefore, each quadratic term corresponding to an edge $(x_i, x_j)\in E$ is reduced to a linear term through linearization.

-\subsection{Generalization to Multi-dimensional Knapsack Problems}
+\subsection{Generalization to Multi-Dimensional Knapsack Problems}

-The order of variables on a knapsack problem given in the previous section is easily extended to a \emph{multi-dimensional knapsack problem} (MKP).
-An MKP is generalization of a knapsack problem, where multiple types of knapsack constraints are given.
-Namely, $m$ types of capacities $C_k \ (k=1,\cdots,m)$ and $m$ types of weights $w_{k,i} \ (k=1,\cdots,m)$ of each item $i$ are given where $m$ is a positive integer.
+The partial order of variables on a knapsack problem given in the previous section is easily extended to a \emph{multi-dimensional knapsack problem} (MKP).
+An MKP is a generalization of a knapsack problem where multiple types of knapsack constraints are given.
+Specifically, $m$ types of capacities $C_k \ (k=1,\cdots,m)$ and $m$ types of weights $w_{k,i} \ (k=1,\cdots,m)$ of each item $i$ are given where $m$ is a positive integer.
 The objective is to maximize the total value $\sum_i v_i x_i$ under $m$ constraints $\sum_i w_{k,i} x_i \le C_k$ for $k=1,\cdots,m$ instead of only one constraint.
-In a similar manner to knapsack problems, a QUBO objective function $H$ and a valid order $G=(V,E)$ is defined as follows:
+In a similar manner to knapsack problems, a QUBO objective function $H$ and a valid partial order $G=(V,E)$ are defined as follows: